Network egress

 - Destinations are fixed or yours.
 The

-dist.vulkro.comcalls are the only ones that reach Vulkro infrastructure, and all of them are off by default except the update-check ping.
+dist.vulkro.comcalls and the license-service calls are the only ones that reach Vulkro infrastructure, and all of them are off by default except the update-check ping and the entitlement refresh.
 The probe and webhook destinations are URLs you supply. - Signed and verified.
 Every artifact Vulkro downloads (CVE bundle, rule

 packs) is signature- and/or sha256-verified against trust roots